-4.5 The relevant date for calculating a Club cash equivalent transfer value after 6 April 1997 is the 'Guarantee Date' as defined in The Occupational Pensions Schemes (Transfer Values) Regulations 1996.
-This The guarantee date is normally the date when the transfer value is calculated and must be within the 3 month period (or exceptionally 6 month) beginning with the date of the member's application for a statement of entitlement.
-In practice it will normally be the date when the transfer value is calculated The same approach should be taken for members who are not entitled to a cash equivalent transfer value and are instead entitled to a cash transfer sum and / or a refund of contributions, under Chapter 2 of Part 4ZA of the Pension Schemes Act 1993.
+4.5 The relevant date for calculating a Club cash equivalent transfer value is the 'Guarantee Date' as defined in The Occupational Pensions Schemes (Transfer Values) Regulations 1996.
+The guarantee date is normally the date when the transfer value is calculated and must be within the 3 month period (or exceptionally 6 month) beginning with the date of the member's application for a statement of entitlement.
+The same approach should be taken for members who are not entitled to a cash equivalent transfer value and are instead entitled to a cash transfer sum and / or a refund of contributions, under Chapter 2 of Part 4ZA of the Pension Schemes Act 1993.